BradleyCodeU/bradleycodeu.github.io/_apcsp/console/028ConsoleFillInTheBlankQuizGame.md

 Create an empty array called correctAnswers and an empty array called wrongAnswers

 Define a function called askQuestion.
-It requires two arguments: question and answer.
-It does not return a value.
+It requires three arguments: question, answer, score.
+It returns the new score.
 Inside this function will be:
 - a while True loop
   - ask the question
   - collect user input